Now that you have made your mold as shown here from Part 1, you are now ready to Cast your own Concrete Critter. Don’t worry, this is the easy part…

-Again, as in my other concrete projects (here) I have used my favourite premix; Quikrete.
+Again, as in my other concrete projects (here) I have used my favourite premix; Quikrete Sand Topping Mix.
 Cheap and strong stuff.
 It is a pretty basic concrete mix that does NOT have large aggregate (big rocks) in it, only sand and portland cement.

 Add some Quikcrete mix to your bucket and slowly add water a little at a time making sure to stir to the bottom.
-(Don’t breathe any dust, or wear a good dust mask.)
+(Do wear a good dust mask rated for concrete work.)

 You have 2 options for pouring.
 If you use only the Quikrete mix you will probably have a more rustic pour with some bubbles on the surface.
 If you take extra care to vibrate it and poke with a skewer, there may be quite minimal bubbles.